isardam/rookieftcjava/README.md

 **Goal:** teach enough Java that a rookie can confidently **read, modify, debug, and eventually write** FTC robot code.
 Not to produce professional Java developers.

-> See [`CURRICULUM-REVIEW.md`](CURRICULUM-REVIEW.md) for the full pedagogical review, the session-by-session analysis, the Blocks→Java bridge, and the recommended 14-session ramp.

 ---

 ## Layout